2012–13 TSV 1860 Munich season

-The 2012–13 TSV 1860 Munich season is the 108th season in the club's football history.
-In 2012–13 the club plays in the 2.
-Fußball-Bundesliga, the second tier of German football.
-It is the clubs ninth consecutive season in this league, having played at this level since 2004–05, after it was relegated from the Fußball-Bundesliga in 2004.
+The 2012–13 TSV 1860 Munich season was the 108th season in the club's football history.
+The club played in the 2.
+Bundesliga, the second tier of German football.
+It was the club's ninth consecutive season in the league, having played at this level since 2004–05, after being relegated from the Bundesliga in 2004.

-The club also takes part in the 2012–13 edition of the DFB-Pokal, the German Cup, where it reached the second round and will face fourth division side Berliner AK 07 next.
+The club also took part in the 2012–13 edition of the DFB-Pokal, reaching the round of 16.

 Review and events

 It is the clubs ninth consecutive season in this league, having played at this level since 2004–05, after it was relegated from the Fußball-Bundesliga in 2004.

 The club also takes part in the 2012–13 edition of the DFB-Pokal, the German Cup, where it reached the second round and will face fourth division side Berliner AK 07 next.